anishathalye/dotbot/README.md

 -------------

 Dotbot uses json-formatted configuration files to let you specify how to set up your dotfiles.
-Currently, Dotbot knows how to `link` files and execute `shell` commands.
+Currently, Dotbot knows how to `link` files, execute `shell` commands, and `clean` directories of broken symbolic links.
 Dotbot executes tasks in the order that they are specified in.

 **Ideally, bootstrap configurations should be idempotent.
 That is, the installer should be able to be run multiple times without causing any